 Do you need a privacy policy?

-You may be required by data protection law to have in place a privacy policy, or by Apple themselves.
+You may be required by data protection law to have a privacy policy in place, or by Apple itself, so it is helpful to understand what a privacy policy is and what it should include.

 - Are you required by law to have a privacy policy?